earningpton/earningpton.github.io/index.md

 I love to study films and also made a [movie](https://www.imdb.com/title/tt4985650/?ref_=nm_knf_t1), but I also like cooking Thai food.

-Thank you to [Charlie Hou](https://houcharlie.github.io/) for allowing me to use his template!
+Thank you to Gene Li for allowing me to use his template!

 My [resume]({{site.url}}/pdfs/Resume_.pdf) is also included for more information.